Manage SQL Server VMs by using the Azure portal

 Access the resource

-To access the SQL virtual machines resource, do the following:
+To access the SQL virtual machines resource, follow these steps:

 Open the Azure portal.

 Select All Services.